valkey-io/valkey-doc/topics/bloomfilters.md

 * If no, the ad is shown to the user and is added to the Bloom filter.
 * If yes, the process restarts and repeats until it finds a product that is not present in the filter.

-**Check if URL's are malicious**
+### Check if URL's are malicious

-Bloom filters can answer the question is a URL malicious.
+Bloom filters can answer the question "is a URL malicious?".
 Any URL inputted would be checked against a malicious URL bloom filter.

 * If no then we allow access to the site
 * If yes then we can deny access or perform a full check of the URL

-**Check if a username is taken**
+### Check if a username is taken

 Bloom filters can answer the question: Has this username/email/domain name/slug already been used?